Harphies/my-webiste/src/pages/post_28/index.md

   * Quality assurance and user acceptance testing can be done on the green (staging) environment prior to promotion

 * Rate Limiting
-  * We can use a technique called `rate limiting`, this is actually an API gateway use case that limits the incoming request rate to a value we set for our service.
+  * We can use a technique called `rate limiting`, this is an API gateway use case that limits the incoming request rate to a value we set for a service.
   * This value is typically a value we expect for real users.